Nethereum/Nethereum.Docs/docs/nethereum-simple-transfer.md

 var keyStorePath = ".\\keystore\\UTC--2015-11-25T05-05-03.116905600Z--12890d2cce102216644c59dae5baed380d84830c"
 ```

-We just need to open the file, read its contents and decrypt them using our password
+Now we need to open the file, read its contents and decrypt them using our password

 ```csharp
 if(openfromKeyStore)